-We employed 1,462 people in our domestic operations as of February 16, 2016.
+We employed approximately 1,789 people in our global operations as of February 16, 2017.
 None of our employees are represented by unions or covered by collective bargaining agreements.
 We consider our relations with our employees to be good.

 EXECUTIVE OFFICERS OF CHOICE HOTELS INTERNATIONAL, INC.